farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > - A new `situational talent`.
 A bonus that applies for an `action` in a certain `situation` (fill in the blank: \_\_\_\_).
 >
 > ### Fortune Roll

+> #### Fortune Roll
 >
-> Use this to find out what happens when the PCs aren't involved.
->
-> - Add `1d6` per likeliness level.
+> - Build a dice pool by using a specific action or by adding `+1d6` per likeliness level of a thing happening, roll, and interpret the results.
-> - Roll `2d6` and pick the worst if it's really unlikely.
+> - If it's really unlikely, roll `2d6` and take the lowest result.
 >
 > | Result | Name               | Explanation                                       |
 > | ------ | ------------------ | ------------------------------------------------- |